pragavendra/tipapp/README.md

 * [complete ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

 The following **optional** features are implemented:
-* [ ] Custom font
+* [complete ] Custom font
 * [ ] UI animations
-* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
+* [complete ] Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.

 The following **additional** features are implemented: